pypeit/PypeIt/doc/master_arc.rst

 Overview
 ========

-This file describes the data model for the `MasterArc`_ image.
+This file describes the data model for the MasterArc image.
 It is generally a simple combination of all input arc frames.

-The image is written to disk as a multi-extension FITS file prefixed by `MasterArc`_ in the Masters/ folder.
+The image is written to disk as a multi-extension FITS file prefixed by MasterArc in the Masters/ folder.
-See :ref:`masters:Masters Naming` for the naming convention.
+See :ref:`master-naming` for the naming convention.

 Inspecting